ibexa/documentation-developer/docs/administration/back_office/notifications.md

 ## Create custom notifications

-You can send your own custom notifications to the user which will be displayed in the user menu.
+You can send your own custom notifications to the user which are displayed in the user menu.

 To create a new notification you must use the `createNotification(Ibexa\Contracts\Core\Repository\Values\Notification\CreateStruct $createStruct)` method from `Ibexa\Contracts\Core\Repository\NotificationService`.